LaMonte Wade Jr Player Props: Giants vs. Mariners

 LaMonte Wade Jr At The Plate

-- Among qualifying hitters, he ranks 34th in batting average, while his on-base percentage ranks third and he is 62nd in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 37th, his on-base percentage ranks fourth, and he is 62nd in the league in slugging.

-- Wade has picked up a hit in 60.3% of his 73 games this season, with more than one hit in 26.0% of them.
+- Wade has picked up a hit in 60.8% of his 74 games this year, with multiple hits in 25.7% of those games.

-- Looking at the 73 games he has played this year, he's hit a home run in nine of them (12.3%), and in 3% of his trips to the dish.
+- He has homered in nine games this year (12.2%), homering in 2.9% of his chances at the plate.

-- In 19 games this year (26.0%), Wade has picked up an RBI, and in five of those games (6.8%) he had more than one.
+- Wade has an RBI in 19 of 74 games this season, with multiple RBI in five of them.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.